Saturday, March 18, 2017

 STRANGEST THINGS THAT WASHED UP ON BEACHES

 But things washed up on the beaches also includes strange and surprising items that are not normally associated with beaches.
-Most of this marine debris, such as plastic bags, bottles and cans are from land-based sources.
-Some, however, is due to weather events such as hurricanes and tsunamis.
-While some comes from vessels in storm-tossed seas.
+Most of this marine debris is trash such as plastic bags, bottles and cans are from land-based sources.
+Some of it, however, is due to weather events like hurricanes and tsunamis.
+While other sources include vessels in storm-tossed seas.
 We have seen several very large and strange things washed up on the shores of western U.S. and Canada that arrived from Japan courtesy of the 2011 tsunami.

 Here is a list I came across of unusual beach findings that didn't belong there.

 In January 2012, huge shipping containers from a distressed cargo vessel washed up on one of New Zealand's most popular beaches.
 Up to 300 containers were reportedly tossed overboard when 6 meter (approximately 19.5 feet) waves struck the ship.
 People were warned against looting, but both locals and tourists flocked to the beaches to take photos of the giant containers.